iamronsuez/iamronsuez.github.io/README.md

 ### About me

 I'm a proficient full stack developer and entrepreneur enthusiast, since a young age I was fascinated about computers, software and systems, at the age of 16 I started my bachelor of Informatic Engineering at [UCAB Guayana](http://guayanaweb.ucab.edu.ve/), back then I started to learn about algorithms, problem abstraction and programming in general.
-At 2012 i started my professional career working as a web freenlancer, later i joined several smart companies giving contributions their grow and development and in 2017 I realocated to Santiago de Chile to work for a video streaming company.
+At 2012 i started my professional career working as a web freenlancer, later i joined several small companies learning a lot about programming and giving contributions to their grow and development. in 2017 I realocated to Santiago de Chile to work for a video streaming company.

 ## Work